AhmadHasbyBik/Aplikasi_Cpp/README.md

 	  cin>>lama;
 =================================================================================

-5. The program calculates the total rental price by multiplying the room price per day by the number of days rented. markdown
+5. The program calculate the total rental price by multiplying the room price per day by the number of days rented. markdown
 =================================================================================
     bayar=lama*harga;